22940dev/port-jarvis/content/privacy.md

 Okay, this is an easy one. 😉

-This website uses [**Simple Analytics**](https://simpleanalytics.com/?ref=jarv.is) to track pageviews without collecting any personally identifiable information, including IP addresses and browser fingerprints.
+This website uses [**Simple Analytics**](https://simpleanalytics.com/?ref=jarv.is) to track pageviews **without collecting any personally identifiable information,** including IP addresses, cookies, and browser fingerprints.
 Only the following [information](https://docs.simpleanalytics.com/what-we-collect?ref=jarv.is) is collected and recorded by them:

 - URL visited
 - Timestamp of visit